 However, there is no need to type this.
 The \${UIMA\HOME}/bin directory contains a cvd.sh and cvd.bat file for Unix/Linux/MacOS and Windows, respectively.

-In Eclipse, you have a ready to use launch configuration available when you have installed the UIMA sample project (see Section 3.2, "Setting up Eclipse to view Example Code" in UIMA Overview & SDK Setup).
+In Eclipse, you have a ready to use launch configuration available when you have installed the UIMA sample project).
 Below is a screenshot of the Eclipse Run dialog with the CVD run configuration selected.